EDINBURGH AND RETURN FROM FALKIRK

 Subsequent movements through the Falkirk Wheel:

-On your return journey it is important to remember that at the Glen High (Laughin’/Green’) Bridge you will need to call the Falkirk Wheel on 01324 676912 to arrange your travel back through the wheel (approx. +2 hrs cruising time from Falkirk).
+On your return journey it is important to remember you need telephone the Wheel 24 hours before you are due to be there and then again after you emerge from the Falkirk Tunnel on 01324 676912 to arrange your travel back through the wheel (approx. +2 hrs cruising time from Falkirk)

 In order to arrive back in good time you will have to be back at base the evening before you disembark.
 This means being at the top locks at 4pm ready to transit back down the Falkirk Wheel that evening.
 This is due to the Falkirk Wheel not operating before 10.00am, as daily safety checks are carried out before hand.